dugongieong/Investar/README.md

 ## Landscape:

-<span style="color: grey">* What domain of the financial industry is the company in?

-Mortgage/Real Estate

 <span style="color: grey">* What have been the major trends and innovations of this domain over the last 5-10 years?